killerstitleglow.jpg

 Both books are available through the Eden Killer whale museum store.

-Alternately, orders can be faxed directly to Rene on
+Requests for book copies can be faxed to Fay Davidson on

 renebook.jpg